 Research Project: classified

-Background: DJ is a second-year PhD student that has recently joined our group!
+Background: DJ is a third-year PhD student that has recently joined our group!
 We are still learning about his mysterious background and are attempting to get his information through a FOIA request.
 We do know he is a rockstar scientist and an overall stellar dude to work with.
 For now, you can see his details from the links below